 Microhabits for Baby Sleep

 Baby sleep often feels big and overwhelming.
 However, small habits can make a real difference.
 These tiny shifts work because they support the nervous system.
 They also help create predictability, which babies respond to very well.
-Each microhabit is simple, gentle, and easy to repeat.
-And with repetition, the body learns to relax.

 What Are Microhabits

 Microhabits are tiny, consistent actions.
 They take less than a minute.
 They do not require a strict routine.
 Instead, they create small moments of calm that add up.
-Studies in 2024 and 2025 show that repeated sensory cues help babies transition into sleep more smoothly.
-When babies know what is coming next, they settle faster and with less stress.

 Microhabit 1: Dimming the Lights